 Select [Case] Expression for testing [Case] List of Expression Statements (Case 1, Case 2, Case 3 and so on...)
 Case Else (Else Statements) End Select

 The explanation for the terms associated with the select case is provided as follows

-Expression for testing: It is required to assess the different type of data such as integer, string, boolean, object, and character.
+An expression for testing: It is required to assess the different types of data such as integer, string, boolean, object, and character.